 Stand Your Ground

-In the event, your child won’t do as you say when disciplined, stand your ground if you sound like a “broken record” it’s ok.
+In the event, your child won’t do as you say when disciplined, stand your ground.
+If you think you sound like a “broken record” that’s okay too.
 Really, it is.
 Sometimes it’s the only thing that works.
-There’s nothing wrong with being sympathetic and listening to what he has to say.
+There’s nothing wrong with being sympathetic and listening to what your child has to say.
 However, if the discussion comes to the point of standstill, don’t be afraid to end it and walk away firmly.
 You gotta do what you gotta do.
 Just saying.

 It’s essential to treat your child with respect, even during your most stressful moments.
 Exhibiting stress allows him to take advantage of the situation and makes things worse, which is exactly the opposite of what we are trying to accomplish here.

 Allow Privileges When Earned

 At least for the majority of the time, it’s best only to allow privileges when earned.
 This way, children learn that they need to follow the rules to participate in activities and get rewarded with some of the things they ask for.
 Always reinforce positive behavior, as well.
 This is probably my most important and best piece of advice here.
 This makes children feel good and reminds them that they’re on the right track.